awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

   o_orderdate LIMIT 10;
 ```

- With parallel query disabled, the query might have an explain plan like the following, which uses hash join but not parallel query\.
+ With parallel query disabled, the query might have an execution plan like the following, which uses hash join but not parallel query\.

 ```
 +----+-------------+----------+...+-----------+-----------------------------------------------------------------+